Barrier island: Critical width concept

 Barrier islands are often formed to have a certain width.
-The term “critical width concept” has been discussed with reference to barrier islands, overwash, and washover deposits since the 1970s.
+The term "critical width concept" has been discussed with reference to barrier islands, overwash, and washover deposits since the 1970s.
 The concept basically states that overwash processes were effective in migration of the barrier only where the barrier width is less than a critical value.
 The island did not narrow below these values because overwash was effective at transporting sediment over the barrier island, thereby keeping pace with the rate of ocean shoreline recession.
 Sections of the island with greater widths experienced washover deposits that did not reach the bayshore, and the island narrowed by ocean shoreline recession until it reached the critical width.
 The only process that widened the barrier beyond the critical width was breaching, formation of a partially subaerial flood shoal, and subsequent inlet closure.

-For the present discussion, critical barrier width is defined as the smallest cross-shore dimension that minimizes net loss of sediment from the barrier island over the defined project lifetime.
+Critical barrier width can be defined as the smallest cross-shore dimension that minimizes net loss of sediment from the barrier island over the defined project lifetime.
 The magnitude of critical width is related to sources and sinks of sand in the system, such as the volume stored in the dunes and the net long-shore and cross-shore sand transport, as well as the island elevation.
 The concept of critical width is important for large-scale barrier island restoration, in which islands are reconstructed to optimum height, width, and length for providing protection for estuaries, bays, marshes and mainland beaches.